 An important part of the equation when making healthy lifestyle changes is making sure those changes are maintainable.
 Ayoob recommends setting realistic goals and starting off slow.

 "Weight loss that is slow and steady, not fast and furious, will win this race," he says.
 "Give yourself a year.
-The year will pass anyway, so it's a matter of it passing with progress or just keeping the status quo," he said.
+The year will pass anyway, so it's a matter of it passing with progress or just keeping the status quo."

 In that time, aim to be purposefully active most days, even if that means just brisk walking, for at least 30 minutes.